josephhklier/LATIN102/translation2.md

 C. Translate

-Deianira, the wife of Hercules was not able to cross the great river, which name was Evenus, and asked the centaur Nessus, who was the son of Ixion and Nephele, for help.
-This man wanted to injure, after having lifted Deianira across the river himself.
+Deianira, the wife of Hercules was not able to cross the great river, which❓ name was Evenus, and asked the centaur Nessus, who was the son of Ixion and Nephele, for help.
+This man wanted to injure ❓, after having lifted Deianira across the river himself.
 To this place, when Hercules had intervened and when Deianira urged for his protection, he pierced Nessus with his arrows.
 The man, as he was dying, when he knew that the arrows of the of the Lernean Hydra, which